Acupuncture is a component of traditional Chinese medicine. It involves inserting very thin needles into pressure points on your body.

-Acupuncture itself carries little risk when done by a licensed practitioner.
+Acupuncture itself when done by a licensed practitioner.
 Sometimes bruising, fatigue, and soreness follow an acupuncture appointment, especially after your first time.

 Make sure to do your homework on your acupuncturist before booking your first appointment, and leave the appointment if you don’t feel comfortable.
 Watch your practitioner to make sure that the needles being used are sterile and new.
 Don’t be afraid to ask questions about what is going on.
 A good acupuncturist will walk you through the procedure and make sure it’s a calm and safe experience for you.

 Acupuncture by itself might not be enough to treat chronic headache pain.
 Migraines, tension headaches, and cluster headaches that impair your daily life should be addressed with pain medication.